Saturday, December 28, 2024

 Using the ProgRock2 in other radios

 As the ProgRock2 can be programmed for about any frequency you like, it can be used in radios other than the Kenwood TS-590.
-The ProgRock 2 draws a modest amount of current (40-60mA) so it's addition will likely not be consequential in power consumption on "desk" and "mobile" radios - but it may be significant on a QRP or portable radio.
+The ProgRock 2 draws a modest amount of current (40-60mA) so its addition will likely not be consequential in power consumption on "desktop" and "mobile" radios - but it may be significant on a QRP or portable radio.
 It's likely that most radios do NOT have a handy board onto which the ProgRock 2 may be easily mounted like the TS-590, but the unit is small enough that it will likely fit in/near the location intended for the oscillator/TCXO.

 Most "recent" radios (e.g. those made since the early-mid 90s) have a single frequency reference for their synthesizer - but ones prior to this (and a few after) may have more than one master oscillator that determines the precise frequency.
 It's worth noting that the ProgRock 2 can output more than one frequency at a time (three if you are not using the 1pps input - just two if you are) and it may be possible to program one of the ProgRock's other outputs to another useful frequency.
 One possibility is for very old analog radios that sport a 100 kHz crystal calibrator or similar: The ProgRock 2 would be excellent for this purpose.

-In some cases, these "other" frequencies may include the radio's BFO (Beat Frequency Oscillator) or HFO (Heterodyne Frequency Oscillator) in which case you may need to be more creative - but it's worth noting that the ProgRock has up three "digital" inputs that may optionally be used allowing up to eight separate frequency combinations to be produced - possibly allowing one to replaced impossible-to-find crystals in vintage radios - but this is a possible topic of another article.
+In some cases, these "other" frequencies may include the radio's BFO (Beat Frequency Oscillator) or HFO (Heterodyne Frequency Oscillator) in which case you may need to be more creative - but it's worth noting that the ProgRock has up three "digital" inputs that may optionally be used allowing up to eight separate frequency combinations to be produced - possibly allowing one to replace impossible-to-find crystals in vintage radios - but this is a possible topic of another article.

 * * * * *